loganthorneloe/links/README.md

 * The favicon
 * Social icons and their links
 * Newsletter sign ups
+* Analytics tracking tag (replace using instructions below or remove if not using analytics)

 Otherwise, you'll be stuck with my links.